byui-cit/learning-modules/modules/js/objects/ponder1.md

 </div>

-1. Add a method to the object that will allow us to add a student to a section.
-The method should take as argument the section number we are enrolling the student in.
-Call it `enrollstudent(sectionNum)`
+1. Add a a new key to your object called `enrollStudent`.
+The value of this key should be an anonymous function that takes one argument: `sectionNum`.
+Functions added to objects like this are commonly referred to as methods.
+This method will allow us to add a student to a section.

 <div class="callout">